 The Phi Theta Kappa Scholarship (PTK) is available to qualified first-time, degree-seeking, full-time and part-time undergraduate transfer students who are current members of Phi Theta Kappa and who are Texas residents at the time of admission.

 Additional scholarship opportunities are available to new and returning students.
 Many of these scholarship opportunities have unique deadlines, application requirements and awarding authorities.

 The UT Dallas Office of Financial Aid provides federal, state and institutional assistance to eligible students to enable them to meet their personal and educational goals.

-Departments with department-specific scholarships include Arts and Humanities, Engineering and Computer Science, Geosciences, and Management.
+Schools with scholarships include Arts and Humanities, Engineering and Computer Science, Natural Sciences and Mathematics and Management.